Complete Guide To Collagen In Skin Care

 To bypass the sizing issue, many topical treatments contain collagen peptides.
-These smaller chains of amino acids are more easily absorbed by the skin.
+These smaller chains of amino acids are more easily absorbed by the skin because they can pass through the outer layer of the skin.
 When they reach the dermis, peptides provide the skin’s fibroblasts with the building blocks they need to produce new collagen.
-By applying peptides through skin care, we can actually trick the skin into making more of this essential protein.
+By applying peptides through skin care products, we can actually trick the skin into making more of this essential protein.

-Antioxidants like Vitamin C pull double duty and stimulate collagen production as well as protect it.
+Antioxidants like Vitamin C pull double duty and stimulate collagen production as well as protect it from depleting in the future.
 Vitamin C not only activates the skin’s fibroblasts to produce new collagen, it also stabilizes the collagen you already have, helping skin stay firm, plump and youthful-looking for longer.
-Look for serums that pair this antioxidant with Vitamin E and ferulic acid.
+Look for peptide serums that pair well with antioxidants with Vitamin E and ferulic acid.
 Research shows that these nutrients amplify Vitamin C’s effectiveness eight-fold!

-Are you ready to explore the benefits of collagen skin care?
-Schedule a consultation with a licensed esthetician at an Eminence Organics partner spa near you!
+Are you ready to explore the benefits of collagen skin care in products like the Marine Flower Peptide Collection?
+Read more about peptide skin care products and schedule a consultation with a licensed esthetician at an Eminence Organics Spa Partner near you.